MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-education.md

 |Skype for Business Online-Berichterstellung in Microsoft 365 Admin Center  <br/> |Ja  <br/> |Ja  <br/> |Ja  <br/> |

 > [!NOTE]
 > <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
 Lync 2013 Basic is available for all customers.
 The Lync Basic desktop client is a locally installed application that provides presence, instant messaging, and conferencing features for Office 365 plans that include Skype for Business Online.
-Office 365 proPlus und Office 365 a3 enthalten die vollständige Skype for Business (lync)-Anwendung, die zusätzliche Features wie erweiterte Telefonie-Support, Archivierungs-und Compliance-Funktionen enthält.
+Office 365 ProPlus und Office 365 a3 enthalten die vollständige Skype for Business (lync)-Anwendung, die zusätzliche Features wie erweiterte Telefonie-Support, Archivierungs-und Compliance-Funktionen enthält.
 A Skype for Business Online license must be assigned for each user.
 Weitere Informationen zu den lync-Grundfunktionen finden Sie unter [Clients for Skype for Business Online](https://technet.microsoft.com/en-us/library/gg425836%28v=ocs.15%29.aspx)> <sup>2</sup> Sie müssen Benutzern, die Voicemail haben möchten, einen Exchange Online-Plan (Plan 2) zuweisen.
 Für Voicemail kann kein Exchange Online-Plan (Plan 1) verwendet werden.

 ### <a name="skype-for-business-online-limits"></a>Skype for Business Online-Beschränkungen